 - Reconsideration request: Discretionary — request the Home Office reconsider outside the formal AR / judicial review framework.
 No guaranteed response.
 Free

-- Wait for changed circumstances: Where the refusal was on grounds tied to a temporary issue (e.g. salary threshold, English test date), wait and reapply when circumstances change
+- Wait for changed circumstances: Where the refusal was tied to a temporary issue (e.g. salary threshold, English test date), wait and reapply when circumstances change

 Administrative Review Letter Template — Structure and Content